Usage¶

 Using aiologger with the standard syntax¶

-If you prefer not to use the async/await
+If you prefer not to use the async/await all you need to do is to

-replace you logger instance with an instance of aiologger.Logger
+replace you logger instance with an instance of aiologger.Logger.

-For now on you can call logger.info()
+For now on you can call logger.info() the same way you are

 (probably) already calling.
 Here is a simple example: